openfl/openfl/README.md

 You will have the opportunity to choose TypeScript, Haxe, ES6 or ES5 as the source language for your new project.

 The template project will include configuration files for Webpack, as well as a source code entry point where you can begin writing a new project.
-In order to begin using OpenFL, you can try adding support for loading and displaying an image (details below).
+In order to begin using OpenFL, you can try adding support for loading and displaying an image (_[continued below](#displaying-a-bitmap)_).

 Features